quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 *   **Symlink Handling:** The Librarian tooling's support for preserving symlinks must be verified, as several key files in the existing repository are symlinks.

-A critical design decision is to forgo the existing, complex `post-processor` in favor of a new, lightweight implementation directly within the generator.
-The old tool was unsuitable as it depends on a full `google-cloud-go` repository checkout and makes calls to the GitHub API.
+A critical design decision is to forgo the existing, complex [post-processor](TODO) in favor of a new, lightweight implementation directly within the `librariangen` binary.
+The current post-processor is unsuitable as it depends on a full `google-cloud-go` repository checkout and makes calls to the GitHub API.

 The new, self-contained post-processor runs entirely within the `/output` directory and performs the following essential tasks:
 1.  **`goimports`:** Runs `goimports -w .` to format the generated code and fix imports.